kkelsch/QuickPoolsPublic/README.md

   * It doesn't seem to be handling left handed folks like it should.
 Needs more debugging
 * UI Changes
   * Make it easier to use on newer, bigger phones

 The list, of course, if not complete.
 If you have any comments or things you would like to add-on, please email Kat at codekatdroid@gmail.com.

+**Pull Requests**

+Please follow good branching practices prior to pushing code back up into the master branch.
+If you need experience on what that is, please check out this link [here](http://nvie.com/posts/a-successful-git-branching-model/).